frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 ### * * *

+> “Day Five”

 By the fifth day I was too tired to think in words.
 My legs moved on their own.
 Snow formed piles among the rocks.
 Wind became a constant tugging whisper.

-I had come here to find the wind.
-To learn its name.
-But now I wondered if I had been asking the wrong question all along.

-You could not own the wind.
-You could only meet it where it was.
+It was only mid-morning when it started to hail.

 ### * * *

-The sixth day dawned clear, and I climbed into the throat of the mountains.

-The peaks rose around me like teeth, jagged and solemn, their summits capped with snow that glinted in the pale morning light.
-The air was so thin that every breath was a gasp.
-Each step was a constant fight for balance.
+> “Day Six”

+I found myself in a stand of pines, huddled against a trunk with my shaed wrapped tight around me.
+Every muscle ached.
+My ribs throbbed where something had struck them.
+There was a crusted gash on my forearm that I did not remember getting.

+Running down the mountain had cost me half a day’s progress.
+Maybe more.

+I sat there for a long time before deciding to try again.
+I had tried to master the mountain.
+And the mountain had answered.

-But something had changed.
+But in heading back up, something had changed.

 The wind met me differently now.
 It still tugged at my cloak, still stung my cheeks with cold.
 But there was something curious in it.
-It circled me as I climbed, testing, tasting, as if trying to determine what manner of creature had wandered into its domain.
+It circled me as I climbed, as if trying to determine what manner of creature had wandered into its domain.

 I did not try to call it.
 I did not try to command or coax.
 I simply walked, and let the wind walk with me.

-By midmorning, I had reached a rocky ledge perched high above the world.
+By late afternoon I had long since re-breached the treeline and reached a rocky ledge perched high above the world.
 Below, the land fell away in great sweeping folds, forests and fields and distant rivers glinting like threads of silver.
 Above, the peaks continued their impossible ascent, vanishing into clouds that moved with stately grace across the sky.

 I thought of Fela then.
 She had looked at me with something like interest once, after I pulled her from the fire in the Fishery.
 I had seen it in her eyes, felt it in the way she lingered.
 And I had done nothing.
 I had let the moment pass, too wrapped up in Denna to notice what was right in front of me.